StatProofBook/StatProofBook.github.io/Tutorials/Metadata.md

 ```

-5. Sources used when writing down this proof (the first three are required):
+5\.
+Sources used when writing down this proof (author/year/title are required):

 ```yaml
 sources: